RuzibekGit/Chess-Tournament-Management-system-DRF/readme.md

 This project is a Chess Tournament Management System built using Django REST Framework (DRF).
-It allows users to create and manage chess tournaments, register participants, and track match results.
+It enables users to create and manage accounts, while Admin users have the capability to create chess tournaments, register participants, and track match results.
+The system is designed to automatically send emails when tournaments start or end.
+Additionally, when an Admin adds a round, the application automatically generates match pairings using the Swiss system principle.

 ## Features